Skip to main content

 • ENABLE_MODULES (Required): The modules to enable.
 Include text2vec-transformers to enable the module.

 • DEFAULT_VECTORIZER_MODULE (Optional): The default vectorizer module.
-You can set this to text2vec-transformers to make it the default for all classes.
+You can set this to text2vec-transformers to make it the default for all collections.

-• TRANSFORMERS_INFERENCE_API (Required): The URL of the inference container.
+• TRANSFORMERS_INFERENCE_API (Required): The URL of the default inference container.

 Inference container: